aws-samples/amazon-bedrock-industry-use-cases/healthcare-life-sciences/README.md

 ## Contents

-- [Automate Discharge Instructions](automate-discharge-instructions) - An agent designed to help with patient discharge instructions
+- [Automate Discharge Instructions](automate-discharge-instructions) - An agent designed to generate discharge instructions for a given patient and diagnostic

 ## Contributing